Resolve Child Custody And Visitation Disputes

 If your marriage is ending and you are worried that your spouse is going to fight you for custody of your children, it is critically important to seek legal advice as soon as possible.
 Early intervention by a lawyer with experience handling child custody disputes can make a big difference in how the child custody determination is eventually resolved.

-Memphis divorce lawyer Charles Rich has more than 40 years’ experience handling divorces and child custody disputes for Memphis-area residents.
+Memphis divorce lawyers Ryan and Charles Rich have more than 40 years of combined experience handling divorces and child custody disputes for Memphis-area residents.
 We offer free and confidential initial consultations.

 Evaluating Your Chances To Get Custody Of The Children